afrl-quantum/gx3500-timing-generator/RegisterMap.md

     | 0b101 | STOPPING |
     | 0b11X |   ---    |
     --------------------

+`A`
+:   `PCI_PERMITTED` -- 1 if PCI access to the RAM area is permitted, 0 if it is forbidden

 `B`
 :   `ERR_BAD_CMD` -- an undefined command number was written to the `CMD` register